Steinway Artist Yulia Chaplina talks all things Prokofiev

 Yulia continues, ‘I really enjoyed participating and preparing for a composers' competition when I was 9 years old in my home city of Rostov-on-Don.
 I was not an ambitious composer and took no lessons but, to the astonishment of my teachers and parents, I took 3rd prize.
 I don't compose now, but I do like to improvise.’

 Yulia beams with passion and pride when talking, and clearly holds a soft spot for the works of Prokofiev.
 A magnificently memorable Prokofiev performance by this Steinway artist awaits us this weekend in London.
-Don’t miss out; get yourself a ticket here.
+Don’t miss out!

 Watch Yulia perform Liszt's Sonata, Tchaikovsky's Lullaby, and the Russian Scherzo below!